joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Provide Complete Output: Present the entire, fully updated Markdown content back to the user so they can replace the content of their AI_PROJECT_LOG.md file.
 Avoid Redundancy: Use the "Work Completed" sections (3 and 4) from the previous log version to avoid re-suggesting solutions or code for tasks already finished before the current session began.

-## 1. Project Overview & Goals:
+1. Project Overview & Goals:
-* **Application**: "LockieMedia Personal and Business Management Service" and an accompanying "Admin Panel".
+Application: "LockieMedia Personal and Business Management Service" and an accompanying "Admin Panel".

-* **Vision**: To become an all-in-one personal and business management service.
+Vision: To become an all-in-one personal and business management service.

-* **Technology**: Client-side HTML, CSS (Tailwind), JavaScript (ES6 Modules), Firebase (Auth & Firestore - Compat SDK v8 style) for backend.
+Technology: Client-side HTML, CSS (Tailwind), JavaScript (ES6 Modules), Firebase (Auth & Firestore - Compat SDK v8 style) for backend.

-* **Core Service Features (Initial Focus)**: Task management (CRUD, due dates, priority, labels, notes), project organization, time management tools, feature flag system, modular services.
+Core Service Features (Initial Focus): Task management (CRUD, due dates, priority, labels, notes), project organization, time management tools, feature flag system, modular services.
 Data stored in Firebase for authenticated users, with local fallbacks.

-* **Admin Panel Core**: Separate HTML page (`admin.html`) using the same Firebase backend.
+Admin Panel Core: Separate HTML page (admin.html) using the same Firebase backend.
 Provides insights and monitoring for the Service.
 Includes admin authentication, display of error logs from Firestore, and read-only view of feature flags.

-* **Overall Goal**: Develop a robust, feature-complete Personal and Business Management Service with a functional Admin Panel for application monitoring and management insights.
+Overall Goal: Develop a robust, feature-complete Personal and Business Management Service with a functional Admin Panel for application monitoring and management insights.

-## 2. Current Major Task/Feature Being Worked On:
+2. Current Major Task/Feature Being Worked On:
-* **Name**: Main Service - New Feature Implementation
-* **Goal for this Task**: Implement the client-side logic and local storage persistence for the newly scaffolded feature pages (Notes, Habits, Time Tracker).
-* **Status**: In Progress
+Name: Internal Advertising System - Phase 1

+Goal for this Task: Create a basic, internal advertising system that can be triggered from a dedicated admin page and displayed on public-facing pages, using localStorage for persistence.

+Status: Completed

-## 3. Work Completed (Overall Project - High Level):
+3. Work Completed (Overall Project - High Level):
-* **LockieMedia Service (Main Application)**:
+LockieMedia Service (Main Application):

-    * Core task management functionalities implemented as a foundational module.
+Core task management functionalities implemented as a foundational module.

-    * Feature flag system (`featureFlagService.js`, `features.json`) established.
+Feature flag system (featureFlagService.js, features.json) established.

-    * Modular architecture with services for logging, events, view management, tasks, projects, labels, etc.
+Modular architecture with services for logging, events, view management, tasks, projects, labels, etc.

-    * Firebase integration for user authentication and data persistence (tasks, projects, preferences, profile with roles) via `firebaseService.js` and `store.js`.
+Firebase integration for user authentication and data persistence (tasks, projects, preferences, profile with roles) via firebaseService.js and store.js.

-    * Client-side error logging to console and Firestore via `loggingService.js`.
+Client-side error logging to console and Firestore via loggingService.js.

-    * Critical bug fixes related to feature flag interpretation, UI rendering timing (version display, smart button styling), and module exports implemented.
+Critical bug fixes related to feature flag interpretation, UI rendering timing (version display, smart button styling), and module exports implemented.

-    * Performance logging implemented to capture and send app load times to Firestore.
+Performance logging implemented to capture and send app load times to Firestore.

-    * Advanced Recurrence Feature: Fully implemented with custom intervals, specific day selection for weeks, and end dates.
+Advanced Recurrence Feature: Fully implemented with custom intervals, specific day selection for weeks, and end dates.

-    * Shopping List Feature: Fully implemented as a new Smart View.
+Shopping List Feature: Fully implemented as a new Smart View.

-* **Admin Panel**:
+Functional, client-side implementations for Notes, Habit Tracker, and Time Tracker using localStorage.

+Admin Panel:

-    * Initial setup and core features, including enhanced logging and testing capabilities.
+Initial setup and core features, including enhanced logging and testing capabilities.

-    * Key metric widgets are now functional, including Avg.
+Key metric widgets are now functional, including Avg.
 Load Time and API Errors (1hr).

+Advertising System:

+A new, basic internal advertising system has been implemented using localStorage.

-## 4. Work Completed (Specific to Current Major Task):
+4. Work Completed (Specific to Current Major Task):
-* **Date**: 2025-06-02
+Date: 2025-06-02

-    * Created `admin.html` and foundational Admin Panel JavaScript files.
+Created admin.html and foundational Admin Panel JavaScript files.

-    * Enhanced `loggingService.js` to send `ERROR` and `CRITICAL` logs to Firestore.
+Enhanced loggingService.js to send ERROR and CRITICAL logs to Firestore.

-    * Implemented functional Admin login and display of Feature Flags and Error Logs.
+Implemented functional Admin login and display of Feature Flags and Error Logs.

-* **Date**: 2025-06-03
+Date: 2025-06-03

-    * Resolved multiple bugs related to UI rendering and feature flag interpretation in the main service.
+Resolved multiple bugs related to UI rendering and feature flag interpretation in the main service.

-    * Updated `AI_PROJECT_LOG.md` to reflect the project's rebranding.
+Updated AI_PROJECT_LOG.md to reflect the project's rebranding.

-* **Date**: 2025-06-07
+Date: 2025-06-07

-    * Implemented "Avg.
+Implemented "Avg.
 Load Time" and "API Errors (1hr)" widgets in the Admin Panel.

-* **Date**: 2025-06-08
+Date: 2025-06-08

-    * Implemented the Advanced Recurrence feature and the new "Shopping List" feature.
+Implemented the Advanced Recurrence feature and the new "Shopping List" feature.

-* **Date**: 2025-06-14 (Current Session)
+Date: 2025-06-14 (Previous Session)

-    * Scaffolded placeholder pages for new features (`habits.html`, `notes.html`, `time-tracker.html`).
+Scaffolded placeholder pages for new features (habits.html, notes.html, time-tracker.html).

-    * Resolved a feature flag initialization bug in `featureFlagService.js` that was preventing new features from being recognized.
-    * Implemented the client-side logic and UI for the **Time Tracker** page using `localStorage`, including a new service (`timeTrackerService.js`) and feature module (`feature_time_tracker.js`).
+Implemented the client-side logic and UI for the Time Tracker and Habit Tracker pages.

+Date: 2025-06-14 (Current Session)

+Created a new Advertising Admin page (advertising_admin.html).

+Created a new service (advertisingService.js) to handle ad logic using localStorage.

-    * Implemented the client-side logic and UI for the **Habit Tracker** page using `localStorage`, including a new service (`habitTrackerService.js`) and feature module (`feature_habit_tracker.js`).
+Implemented the main script for the ad admin page (advertising_admin_main.js) to trigger a test ad.

+Created a display script (ad_display.js) for public pages to listen for and show the ad popup.

+Modified index.html to include the ad popup container and a link to the new Advertising Admin page.

-## 5. Current Focus / Next Steps (Specific to Current Major Task):
+5. Current Focus / Next Steps (Specific to Current Major Task):
-* **Current Sub-Task**: The placeholder pages for the Time Tracker and Habit Tracker have been made functional with local storage.
-The next step is to implement the Notes feature.
-* **Immediate Next Action**: Begin the implementation for the **Notes Feature**.
-This involves:
-    * Updating `feature_notes.js` to use `noteService.js` for all its logic.
-    * Ensuring all UI interactions (creating notes/notebooks, deleting, editing) are functional and persistent.
-    * Creating a `notes_main.js` entry-point script for `notes.html` and updating the HTML file to use it.
+Current Sub-Task: The basic advertising system is functional.
+The next step is to make it more dynamic.

+Immediate Next Action: Enhance the Advertising Admin page.

+Instead of just a "Trigger Test Ad" button, add a form that allows an admin to input the ad's Title, Content, and Image URL.

+Upon form submission, this custom ad data should be saved to localStorage and displayed on the index.html page.

-* **Specific questions for AI (if any)**:
+Specific questions for AI (if any):

-    * None.
+None.

-* **Blockers (if any)**:
+Blockers (if any):

-    * None.
+None.

-## 6. Known Issues / Bugs (Related to current work or recently discovered):
+6. Known Issues / Bugs (Related to current work or recently discovered):
-* **Potential Setup Step**: The queries for performance metrics and error counts in the admin panel rely on a composite index in Firestore.
+Potential Setup Step: The queries for performance metrics and error counts in the admin panel rely on a composite index in Firestore.
 The first time the admin panel is loaded, an error message may appear in the browser console with a link to create the necessary index in the Firebase Console.
 This is expected behavior.
-* **Minor Warning (Understood/Expected)**: `[ProjectsFeature] Cannot populate project filter list.
-Dependencies missing.` - This occurs because the `projectFeature` is currently disabled in `features.json`.
-* **Minor Warning (Understood/Expected)**: `[ModalEventHandlers] Element #openFeatureFlagsModalBtn not found.` - This button ID is not present in the `todo.html` markup.

-## 7. Future/Pending Work (Overall Project - High Level):
+7. Future/Pending Work (Overall Project - High Level):
-* **Admin Panel**:
+Admin Panel:

-    * Flesh out User Management (view details, potentially disable users - requires careful rule changes).
+Flesh out User Management (view details, potentially disable users - requires careful rule changes).

-    * Implement all Overview Stats.
+Implement all Overview Stats.

-    * Implement A/B Testing stats display section.
+Implement A/B Testing stats display section.

-    * Improve the "Details" view for individual error logs beyond a simple `alert()`.
-* **LockieMedia Service (Main Application)**:
+LockieMedia Service (Main Application):

-    * Complete and refine other foundational features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc. (as per `features.json` and `README.md`).
+Complete and refine other foundational features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc.

-    * Integrate the new features (Notes, Habits, Time Tracker) with Firebase for cloud persistence for authenticated users.
+Integrate the new features (Notes, Habits, Time Tracker) with Firebase for cloud persistence for authenticated users.

-    * **Expand Scope**: Plan and implement new modules appropriate for a Personal and Business Management Service.
-This could include areas like:
+Expand Scope: Plan and implement new modules appropriate for a Personal and Business Management Service.

-        * Basic CRM (contact management).
-        * Enhanced Notes/Document Management.
-        * Simple Finance Tracking (income/expense logging).
-        * Goal Setting and Tracking.
-    * Address any UI/UX improvements.
+Advertising System:

+Integrate the system with Firestore to manage and serve ads to authenticated users.

+Develop a system for scheduling and targeting ad campaigns.

-## 8. Important Notes / Decisions Made:
+8. Important Notes / Decisions Made:
-* **Recurrence Logic**: Decided to use the "template" model for recurring tasks.
-When a recurring task is completed, it is not archived but instead has its due date advanced and its completed status reset to false, unless an `endDate` is set and has been surpassed.
+Recurrence Logic: Decided to use the "template" model for recurring tasks.

-* **"API Error Rate" Re-scoped**: The widget was changed to "API Errors (1hr)" to show a raw count of recent errors.
-This was more feasible than calculating a true "rate," which would require logging every successful API call.
+"API Error Rate" Re-scoped: The widget was changed to "API Errors (1hr)" to show a raw count of recent errors.

-* **Performance Metrics**: A new `performance_metrics` collection has been introduced in Firestore to store application load time data.
+Performance Metrics: A new performance_metrics collection has been introduced in Firestore.

-* **Admin-Only UI Elements**: A new class, `admin-only-feature-element`, has been established to control the visibility of UI components that should only be seen by administrators.
+Admin-only UI Elements: A new class, admin-only-feature-element, has been established.

-* **Project Rebranding**: The project is now known as the "LockieMedia Personal and Business Management Service" to reflect a broader scope beyond a simple todo list.
+Project Rebranding: The project is now known as the "LockieMedia Personal and Business Management Service".

-* **Admin role** is defined in Firestore at `users/{uid}/appData/userSpecificData` within a profile map, as `profile: { role: "admin" }`.
+Admin role is defined in Firestore at users/{uid}/appData/userSpecificData.

-* **Feature flags** are intended to be read-only in the current iteration of the admin panel (manual changes to Firestore `app_config/feature_flags` or `features.json` still needed for modification by admin, unless `setFeatureFlag` in `featureFlagService.js` is enhanced for admin writes to Firestore, which it now does).
-* **Error logs** are stored in the `app_errors` Firestore collection.
-* The project uses the **Firebase JavaScript SDK (Compat version - v8 style syntax)**.
-* The **Admin Panel** is a separate HTML page (`admin.html`) but shares Firebase configuration and some services (logging, feature flags) with the main Service.
-* **loggingService.js** has been enhanced to send more detailed logs to Firestore for `ERROR` and `CRITICAL` levels.
-* A "**Send Test Error**" button was added to `admin.html` and corresponding logic to `admin_main.js` to test the error logging pipeline.
-* Corrected Firestore security rule for `app_errors` to allow admins to read based on the correct path: `get(/databases/(database)/documents/users/(request.auth.uid)/appData/userSpecificData).data.profile.role == 'admin'`.
+Advertising System V1: The initial version of the advertising system will use localStorage for simplicity.
+It leverages the storage event to allow for real-time triggering of ads on one page from another.